Mutual Funds and Exchange-Traded Funds (ETFs) – A Guide for Investors

 Money Market Matters

-Don’t confuse a "money market fund" with a "money market deposit account."
-The names are similar, but they are completely different:
+Don’t confuse a money market fund with a money market deposit account.
+The names are similar, but they are completely different.

-Securities and Exchange Commission
+U.S. Securities and Exchange Commission

 Office of Investor Education and Advocacy